 A term used by (apparently) lifestyle (or Angel) sugar babies for finding sugar daddies outside sugar dating sites.
 Typically this could be using dating sites like Tinder or anywhere well-off men are found.
 You can read some of our tips for freestyling here.

 ‘cause or because

-Really depends on context.
-“N in” means “incase”, “N we” means “and we” for instance.
-Best way is to sound it out.
+It really depends on context.
+“N in” means “in case”, “N we” means “and we”, for instance.
+The best way is to sound it out.

 LMAO / LMFAO

 Laughing My (Fucking) Ass Off.

 Think evil laugh – usually meant in a joking manner.